MakersPlace raises $30M for NFT digital art marketplace

 Notable angel investors in the round complement MakersPlace’s strategic expansion in markets that have proven key to recent growth.
 These include: Acquavella Galleries, Sabrina Hahn and Bill Ruprecht in the arts; Eminem, Paul Rosenberg and 3LAU in music; Larry Fitzgerald, and Shari Glazer in sports; and Eric Baker, Julia and Kevin Hartz, Vinny Lingham and Tobias Lütke in tech.

 MakersPlace was founded in 2018 by former Pinterest coworkers Dannie Chu and Yash Nelapati and ecommerce veteran Ryoma Ito.
 They pioneered the use of blockchain technology in the NFT art community to ensure authenticity, uniqueness, and ownership for digital creators generating and selling their work.
+In their respective positions, the trio witnessed firsthand both the plethora of creativity in the digital world and the lack of recognition and compensation for creators.

 Since its inception, MakersPlace said it has prioritized quality, trust, and ease of use, differentiating from other NFT platforms.
 Notably, the company has attracted a large mainstream audience as the first NFT marketplace to accept both cryptocurrency (ETH) and non-cryptocurrency (U.S. dollars) payments, which it facilitates through crypto wallet and credit card transactions, respectively.